HodanPlodky/Cyphers/README.md

-# My implementation of RC4 cypher
+# Repository for my implemetation of cyphers

-Ahoj